RicardoJimenez206/Analisis_Lexico/README.md

 In the Analizador.java repository, go to the "releases" section and download the latest version of "Analizador.java" in rar format.

-Unzip the downloaded ZIP file to a location of your choice.
+Unzip the downloaded .ara file to a location of your choice.

 # Instruction